alex-gamero/100-days-of-code/r1-log.md

 ### R1D94
 Today I had Systems Anlysis and Design, it was a lof of theory, but it was also inetresting, I learnt a lot.

+### R1D95
+Today I had a BI and Data Analytics class, it was a really good, an interesting topic.